BennettB123/StockMarketReturnCalculator/README.md

 # StockMarketReturnCalculator
-Go application to calculate your current returns from the stock market
+Go application to calculate your current returns from the stock market.

+note: The API used in this application updates their stock information at the end of each trading day (4:00pm EST).
+Therefore, this application will calculate your returns based on data from the previous market close.

 ## How to Use
 The application can be built by using the following command in the directory where main.go is located: